hsuanchi/hsuanchi.github.io/README.md

     * doc Folder: The documentation folder

 ## Milestone
+- [x] Fix none data will not send newsletter
 - [x] Fix the footer
 - [x] Remove the tracker info api
 - [x] Add data more 60 days